Robotics and Energy Logo

 What will we learn

 In the Web-Controlled RGB LED Strip DIY project, you will learn how to use an Arduino and an Ethernet shield to create a small HTTP web server on your LAN that controls an RGB LED strip with an interactive web interface.
 You will also discover how to use the relay unit of the Arduino to enable a stronger voltage source to power up the RGB LED strip.
-Additionally, you will become familiar with JavaScript and HTML and use them to create the control interface for the LED strip
+Additionally, you will become familiar with JavaScript and HTML and use them to create the control interface for the LED strip.

 Primary parts for this project will be:

-- C (Arduino compatible)
+• C (Arduino compatible)

-- HTML
+• HTML

-- CSS
+• CSS

-- JavaScript
+• JavaScript

 Hardware

-In terms of hardware the projects is fairly simple.
+In terms of hardware the project is fairly simple.
 The Ethernet shield is applied pin to pin directly on the UNO board.
-We need to connect the 4 wires of the LED strip to the Arduino, however we cannot connect it directly to the GPIO ( general purpose input output ) pins because they cannot supply enough current and voltage to the strip as the strip uses 12V and up to 1A of current.
+We need to connect the 4 wires of the LED strip to the Arduino, however we cannot connect it directly to the GPIO pins because they cannot supply enough current and voltage to the strip — the strip uses 12V and up to 1A of current.
 Therefore we will use MOSFET transistors to transfer power from the Arduino Vin pin which is connected to the 12V power jack.
-Therefore the strip will be powered from the supply.
-The MOSFET transistors in this circuit will act like switches that are turned on and off electrically, and it can do that thousands of times a second.
-So we’ll control them via the Arduino GPIO pins.
-In addition, we shall use PWM pins.
-When using PWM (Pulse Width Modulation) we turn the transistor and the LEDs on and off a few thousand times a second while controlling the width of the pulse which will allow us to control the brightness of the LEDs on the strip.

-First thing put the Arduino Ethernet shield directly on the Arduino.
+First thing: put the Arduino Ethernet shield directly on the Arduino.
 Now we use the GPIO of the Arduino via the Ethernet shield.

 Software